 In order to establish himself as an absolute monarch, Ahashverosh made the strategic decision to move his palace from Babylon to Shushan, in Persia.
 By selecting Shushan as his capital, Ahashverosh defied tradition, declaring his independence from customary norms of royal succession and authority.
-Sitting on his new throne, Ahashverosh cemented himself as did as Memucan proposed.
+Sitting on his new throne, Ahashverosh cemented himself as a formidable ruler unbound by the constraints of history.